 The same effect I wanted the butterfly correlation to have on my daughter, I wanted to share with others.
-I pursued a Cognitive Behavior Life Coach Accredited Certification which helped me understand the gateway of perception and how we think; utilizing Visual Arts to stimulate cognitive functions in children, teens, and adults at any stage in their lives including those with special needs.
+I pursued a Cognitive Behavior & Art Life Coach Accredited Certification, this has helped me understand the gateway of how we think; utilizing Visual Arts to stimulate cognitive functions in children, teens, and adults including those with special needs.

-Along with myself, I have 2 mentees Riana Greene and Keisha Renee who assist with this project.
-Our butterflies create a euphoria of visual art on a large scale in public spaces.
-With our current placement, as you can see in the articles before you, it has brought a community connection on personal levels in a short period of time.
-This is what we consider to be, “The Butterfly Project”.
+Utilizing free standing butterflies we are able to create a euphoria of visual arts on a large scale in public spaces.
+With our current placement, it has brought a community connection on personal levels in a short period of time.
+This is what we consider to be,